 This altruistic approach to capitalism has prompted many companies to reassess their business models, placing core values and a mission statement front and center of operations.
 Many companies are partnering with charities and campaign groups that resonate with their target audiences.

 Working with a brand or an organization on a campaign for subjects such as promoting well-being among young people, raising awareness about suicide or promoting the importance of talk therapy doesn’t just strengthen your brand, you can also use it as a marketing tool.
-Ultimately, ending the stigma around mental illness means your recovery-focused company can change more lives by helping more people.
+Ultimately, ending the mental health stigma around mental illness means your recovery-focused company can change more lives by helping more people.

 Let’s take a look at some campaigns established to raise awareness of mental health issues and help people recognize symptoms associated with mental ill-health.

-Successful Mental Health Awareness Campaigns
+Successful Mental Health Awareness Campaign Ideas

 In the past couple of decades, a major drive to end discrimination in workplaces, families and communities regarding mental health has taken place.
 Traditionally, seeking treatment for mental illness was seen as the reserve of the seriously mentally ill.